Computer Information Systems (CIS)

 CIS 328 INTRODUCTION TO DATA ANALYTICS (3)

 Designed as an entry-level course of a three-course sequence that prepares students to pursue a career related to data analytics.
 The course provides an overview of the lifecycle of data analysis, the introduction and practical application of commonly used parametric and non-parametric statistical tests as well as predictive data modeling.
 The datasets and analysis cases will cover a variety of domains including IT, healthcare, education, manufacture, natural science.
 Students will learn how to apply the statistical tests and modeling techniques to solve practical problems through widely adopted statistical and programming tools such as SPSS, R, and Python.
 This course has been offered as a special topic; students who have earned credit for this course as a special topic will not receive additional credit for CIS 328.
-Prerequisites: CIS 211; MATH 231 or MATH 330, or consent of instructor.
+Prerequisites: CIS 211; MATH 231 or MATH 330 or ECON 205, or consent of instructor.

 CIS 334 DATA ORGANIZATION (3)